AKaLee-IK27/DirectCurrencyConverter/README.md

 Retrofit (For making API calls)

-Flow

-LiveData

 Coroutines (For simplifying Asynchronous operations)

 View Binding (For interacting with views)

-Some other libraries
+Flow, LiveData, Some other libraries...